SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 *DataMiner UserDefinableApiEndpoint* is an extension module that runs an ASP.NET Core 5 web API.
 It handles the incoming API triggers over HTTP or HTTPS and sends the requests to the DataMiner Agent(s) in a round-robin way.

 > [!CAUTION]
 > There is currently no rate limiting or protection in place that would prevent malicious users from spamming the endpoint.
 We recommend to only expose the DMA using a firewall or network protection that prevents unknown IP addresses from sending requests.
-If required, you can also disable the rewrite rule in IIS that forwards these requests from port 80/443 and provide port forwarding to the DxM with additional protection.

 ## Installing the DxM